Post-Secondary Education Funds

-WHO CAN APPLY?
-PYM members and the dependents of members enrolled in post-secondary educational programs may apply for Mary Jeanes Grants.
+PYM members and their dependents enrolled in post-secondary educational programs may apply for Mary Jeanes Grants.
 Those in the field of “domestic, industrial or practical arts” are also eligible for Anne Townsend grants.

-APPLICATION: The same form is used for both Mary Jeanes and Anne Townsend grants.
-To apply, download an application form for the current year.
+The same form is used for both Mary Jeanes and Anne Townsend grants.
+To apply, download and complete an application form [PDF] for the current year.
 Forms are posted each year by March 1st for the academic year beginning in the Fall.
 The application form must be completed and submitted with the following additional documentation by May 1st [no exceptions]:

 - Transcript from your most recent school (“official” version not required)

 - Personal statement detailing your course of study and vocational plans (1 page)